Mei Lin (chef): Career

+Nightshade officially closed in 2020 due to COVID-19.

 In March of 2021, following delays caused by the COVID-19 pandemic, Lin opened her second restaurant Daybird in Los Angeles.
 Lin describes it as the first fast-casual Sichuan hot chicken restaurant in the United States.

 Top Chef: Boston

 Lin competed in the twelfth season of Bravo's Top Chef in 2014.
 In the series finale, filmed on-location in San Miguel de Allende, Guanajuato, Mexico, Lin faced off against challenger Gregory Gourdet.
-Lin's fourth course, "Strawberry lime curd with toasted yogurt, milk crumble & yogurt-lime ice," was particularly noteworthy.
-During the Judges Table segment, judge Tom Colicchio hailed it as "the best dessert I have ever had on Top Chef, period, and one of the best desserts I've had in my life."
+Lin's fourth course, strawberry lime curd with toasted yogurt, milk crumble and yogurt-lime ice, was particularly noteworthy.
+During the judges table segment, judge Tom Colicchio hailed it as "the best dessert I have ever had on Top Chef, period, and one of the best desserts I've had in my life."
 Colicchio's fellow Top Chef judge Hugh Acheson echoed his sentiments, calling the dish "blow-you-away amazing" and declaring Lin "a chef's chef."

+Tournament of Champions

+Lin competed in the fourth season of Food Network's Tournament of Champions in 2023, winning the tournament.
+After an initial round where her dish scored 84, Lin went on to garner judges' scores of 90 points or more in the final four rounds of the contest.
+In the final round, she defeated Season 2 Champion Maneet Chauhan by a score of 91-89.
+Lin's four dishes that garnered 90 points or greater from the judges represented four of the top six scores in the competition.